tedsanders/tedsanders.github.io/_posts/2018-05-23-on-spaceflight.md

                 *   RP-1 is liquid at room temperature, so no cooling & longer storage times
                 *   Similar density as oxygen, for simpler pumping
                 *   Burns dirty (carbon residue), so not great for reuse
-                *   Made from petroleum, so can't be made off-Earth
+                *   Made from petroleum, can't easily be made off-Earth
             *   Hydrogen - oxygen
                 *   Highest specific impulse
                 *   Burns cleanest (no carbon residue), best for reusability